communitiesuk/plotly_dashboard_docs/load_testing.md

 The load test will initially focus on user routes through the dashboard, instead of simply requesting each page individually then moving onto the next test.
 The benefit of this approach is we can mimic a user making choices in the available dropdowns on each of the pages.

 The first iteration of load testing will not use a web framework such as Cypress or Selenium WebDriver to control changes to the dropdowns on each of the pages.
 Instead, the locust tests will issue new page requests with query strings values matching the desired options in the dropdowns.
-This will slightly skew the results as instead of an asynchronous XHR request being executed within the page, we are requesting a new page load that will have a larger page size.
+This will slightly skew the results as instead of an asynchronous XHR request being executed within the page, we are requesting a new page load.
+This means we may be slightly over estimating the number of requests we are capable of recieveing.

 Prometheus will be used to gather the CPU Usage, Memory utilisation; the Locust user interface will provide response time and failed user request metrics